lenesk/sokolova.dk/README.md

 [elena@sokolova.dk](mailto:elena@sokolova.dk)<br/>

-## Private Danish langauge lessons online in Zoom
+## Private Danish language lessons online in Zoom

-### Individual lessons at all levels according to Common European Framework of Reference for Languages
+### Individual lessons at all levels according to the Common European Framework of Reference for Languages

-I offer online Danish classes in Zoom for individuals and companies.
+I offer Danish online classes in Zoom for individuals and companies.
 Please, contact me by mail elena@sokolova.dk, if you would like to schedule private lessons.
-You will then get a link to a zoom meeting, where we can have a conversation about your need and wishes for teaching.
+Then, you will get a link to a Zoom meeting, where we can have a conversation about your needs and wishes for teaching.
 See the prices below for individual classes tailored to your needs:

 * 1 x one-to-one Zoom lesson/exam training session (45 min.): 500 DKK
- * 5 x one-to-one Zoom sessons (45 min.): 2250 DKK
+* 5 x one-to-one Zoom sessions (45 min.): 2250 DKK
 * 10 x 45 min. in Zoom (all levels): 4000 DKK
 *Companies pay VAT, private individuals do not pay VAT*

 ## [Curriculum vitae (Danish version)](./cv.md)